metomi/metomi-vms/README.md

 ## Using other Virtual Machines

 Any other VMs provided are primarily for the purpose of testing FCM, Rose & Cylc on other Linux distributions and providing a reference install on these platforms.
-Note that they do not include a desktop environment.
+Note that they may not include a desktop environment.

 ### Installing Cygwin (Windows only)